Camberwick Green characters Click on each name for a pic

 This song was accompanied by a quaint,if slightly bizarre,little twirly dance by the 2 of them.

-Actually the only dance in the whole series (for dancing,think Chigley)
+Actually the only dance sequence in the whole Camberwick series ( for dancing,think Chigley )

-He also holds the Camberwick record for the most number of lyric variations,which certainly helped.The first 3 being from his own episode and the last one from Mrs.Honeyman's:-
+And he also holds the Camberwick record for the most number of lyrical variations.With the first 3 being from his own episode and the last one from Mrs.Honeyman's:-

 Lost a key,cat up a tree,baby lost a shoe ?